mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 There are some that, the death compels them to die even though they don't want to die.
 There are some that scream right before their death, because they don't like [it].
 I know lots of examples.

 I took care of a young man who served [in the] army.
 At that time he was 30 years old.
 But at his house, for many, many years, he persisted, he really adhered to his egoistic sense, and he did as he liked.
 Whatever happened, [he was] kicking out everybody.
-He did everything that he likes.
+He did everything that he liked.
 Finally, there was nothing to do which caused him to be interested....
-So he was disinterested in usual daily life.
+So he was disinterested in [his] usual daily life.
 So, he went and entered [the] army.

-Well, he found [it] a little bit interesting, a little bit fun there, because there are lots of chances to kill a person, and animals, and use guns; and lots of fun there which he had never experienced before, so, he enjoyed [it] very much.
-But unfortunately, one day he fell down from a tree, while he was working on the tree, trimming the tree, with a Japanese hand saw.
+Well, he found [it] a little bit interesting, a little bit fun there, because there are lots of chances to kill a person, and animals, and using guns; and lots of fun there which he had never experienced before, so he enjoyed [it] very much.
+But unfortunately, one day he fell down from a tree while he was trimming the tree with a Japanese hand saw.
 He fell down from the high tree.
 And finally, the bottom of his body [was] completely numb.
 He couldn't walk.
 So, he was in the army hospital.

 But he was pretty young, 30 years old, so he had lots of energy.
 Still, he couldn't awaken to himself.
-Still, he expressed his ego in order to accomplish his purpose of his life.
+Still he expressed his ego in order to accomplish his purpose of his life.
 Screaming at the nurses, and hitting somebody, and fighting, even though he sat down on the chair.
-You know the chair, using the special chair?
+You know ... using the special chair?
 He screams at the nurses, and [is] fighting the nurses and doctors.
 Whenever I visited there, I always made every possible effort to make him calm.
 "Keep your mouth shut.
 Sit down here.
 Eat breakfast.
 Eat lunch," I always told him.
-But he enjoyed very much.
+But he enjoyed [it] very much.
 It was a part of his life.

 And then [in] three years, he got another disease... maybe a kidney didn't work.
-If a kidney didn't work, well, the poisons ... goes around his whole body.
+If a kidney didn't work, well, the poisons ... go around his whole body.
 He couldn't have urine, so all of a sudden, the poisons went around his body.
 Three days after starting to suffer from this, he died.

 But right before he died, he really screamed.
 He really screamed, with a big voice.
 No one knew what to do, because there is death.
 He screamed.